stefanpabstme/KackCoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run mgn-qt.exe.
+Unpack the files into a directory and run kck-qt.exe.

-KackCoin Core is the original MGN client and it builds the backbone of the network.
+KackCoin Core is the original KCK client and it builds the backbone of the network.
-However, it downloads and stores the entire history of MGN transactions;
+However, it downloads and stores the entire history of KCK transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.